 June 12 | Philippines Independence Day |

-Philippine Independence Day also known in Filipino as Araw ng Kalayaan, "Day of Freedom", is an annual national holiday in the Philippines observed on June 12, commemorating the declaration of Philippine independence from Spain in 1898.
+Philippines Independence Day also known in Filipino as Araw ng Kalayaan, "Day of Freedom", is an annual national holiday in the Philippines observed on June 12, commemorating the declaration of Philippine independence from Spain in 1898.

 |